 I had heard a lot about this book prior to picking it up at the library.
 It was a great read and I enjoyed the narrative structure.
 The reader finds out about a murder at the beginning and then the story follows the events leading up to the killing.
 Obviously everyone will have their theories, but I knew who I wanted dead.
-They did end up being the murdered, but the murderer was the surprise.
-Moriaty is a fantastic Australian author.
+They did end up being murdered but the murderer was the surprise.
+Moriarty is a fantastic Australian author.

 The Wrong Girl by Zoe Foster

 I love Zoe Foster, but this was definitely not my favourite book of hers.
 Personally, I have a thing against editing errors in books and The Wrong Girl had quite a few.
 Like missing words and blatant spelling mistakes.
 I also found the characters in her other novels more likeable and relatable.
 Nevertheless, it is a very easy read for people looking for a little romantic escape.